veysiadn/IgHEtherCATImplementation/README.md

     $ sudo apt install stress
     $ stress -v -c 8 -i 10 -d 8

+- > The EtherLAB EtherCAT master is now running on the system.
+The next task is to setup the system so that other programs can use the master.
+You need to add /opt/etherlab/lib to your /etc/ld.so.conf so that the user programs calling it can link to the shared object.

+    $sudo nano /etc/ld.so.conf

+THIS LINE WILL ALREADY EXIST ==> include /etc/ld.so.conf.d/*.conf

+Underneath it, add:

+/opt/etherlab/lib

+So, when you're done, the file will look like the following:

+include /etc/ld.so.conf.d/*.conf

+/opt/etherlab/lib

+Exit, save, then we need to update the system from the configuration file.

+    $ sudo ldconfig

+You can see if it got installed by running:

+    $ ldconfig -v | grep libether*

 If you face any problem you can check these threads :